datanav/docs/best-practice.rst

 1)  The entirety of the imported data should be in at least one global dataset.
 That means all the raw datasets need to be imported into a global dataset.
 2)  Try to merge the data into the global dataset referring to the same concept.
 This semantic approach to global datasets will facilitate the consumption and improve the reusability of the data within Sesam.

-Following the aforementioned principles when importing data and creating global datasets will establish good foundations for Sesam’s bold objective: "All the data from all the systems, connected and available as a single shared resource".
+Following the aforementioned principles when importing data and creating global datasets will establish good foundations for Sesam’s bold objective: "All the data from all the systems, connected and available as a single shared resource».

 .. image:: images/best-practice/Sesam-datamodel.png
     :width: 800px